blocktransfer/reg-publications/examinations/response-8/README.md

 disussion in email submitting Respon #2 sent on 16 Jun 2025 at 4:40pm ET

- *and*  Amendments Regarding the Definition of “Exchange” and Alternative Trading Systems(ATSs) That Trade U.S. Treasury and Agency Securities, National Market System (NMS) Stocks,and Other Securitie as cited in File No. S7-02-22[^pierce]
+ *and*  Amendments Regarding the Definition of “Exchange” and Alternative Trading Systems(ATSs) That Trade U.S. Treasury and Agency Securities, National Market System (NMS